trailheadapps/functions-recipes/README.md

 ## Introduction

-Salesforce Functions lets you use the Customer 360 Platform for building event-driven, elastically scalable apps and experiences.
+Salesforce Functions lets you use the Salesforce Platform for building event-driven, elastically scalable apps and experiences.
 Salesforce Functions is designed to boost developer productivity by reducing your infrastructure responsibilities and enabling you to build and integrate Functions-as-a-Service (FaaS) apps using the languages and tools of your choice.

 **Functions Recipes** is a library of examples to help you getting started with Salesforce Functions and get used to their main features.